-So the scales have been removed, the revelation has been made in order that we might be able to freely choose in a world that is still in shackles in bondage, because they are not free to choose.
+So the scales have been removed, the revelation has been made in order that we might be able to freely choose.
+The world is still in shackles in bondage because they are not free to choose.
 The real insensitivity to Him is still there.
 There is really nothing that they can do except to go in the direction that they see fit.
 Because the blinders are still on, they are staggering around metaphorically like a drunk, who is drunk with the wine of the wrath of her fornication.

-Now let us go to John 8:43 where we continue to lay layer upon layer here, so that we really see and appreciate what miraculous thing has been done to us.
+Let us go to John 8:43 where we continue to lay layer upon layer here, so that we really see and appreciate what a miraculous thing has been done to us.
 Now we update this to Jesus' day.

 John 8:43 "Why do you not understand My speech?
 [He says] Because you are not able to listen to My word."

 They had ears to hear, but that is not what He meant.
 They heard the sounds and the sounds formed themselves into words and words that they comprehended to some degree, but they did not really relate to what He was saying.
 It just did not hit the right chord so that they could make the right use.
 And I can almost see Jesus saying in exasperation, "Why do you not understand?"
 Then He goes on to explain why.

 John 8:44-45 You are of your father the devil, and the desires of your father you want to do.
 He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
 When he speaks a lie, he speaks from his own resources, for he is a liar and the father of it.
 But because I tell the truth, you do not believe Me.

 John 8:47 He who is of God hears God's words; therefore you do not hear, because you are not of God.